Menu

 2. Research-minded: A social worker must be equipped with the skills to conduct investigations and research in the field.
 Doctoral-level social workers in particular will build on the existing theory and practice throughout their careers.

 3. Communication: Social workers are in constant dialogue with a variety of stakeholders, including clients, families, organizations, and more.
 Therefore, communication channels and tactics must be clear, precise, and transparent.
 As a social worker, you must also be a good listener to understand your clients’ challenges and prevent misunderstandings.
-Proper communication is also necessary to help clients understand next steps and achieve personal goals.
+Proper communication is also necessary to help clients understand the next steps and achieve their personal goals.

 4. Cultural competency: This involves the ability to provide services through a lens that respects the values, culture, dignity, and worth of a diverse range of clients.
 This ensures that the individuals, families, and communities you’re working with are taken into account and protected throughout the course of your career.

-5. Problem-solving: Possessing and refining this skill helps social workers provide the best solutions and services that clients need—and deserve.
+5. Problem-solving: Possessing and refining this skill helps social workers provide the best solutions and services that clients need and deserve.

 6. Organization: Attending to different clients daily while tackling various issues may be stressful.
 It takes a social worker with strong organizational skills to manage clients, paperwork, call logs, and more while remaining professional on the job.